 Awards & Fellowships

-The George T. and Margaret W. Romani Fellowships help support graduate students at UCLA.
-Every other year, a CMRS Romani Fellowship of $20,000 will be awarded to an outstanding graduate student nominated by their academic department.
-Nominees must express a commitment to pursuing studies in some aspect of the Middle Ages or Renaissance, and must be studying under the mentorship of a faculty member who is an active member of CMRS.
-Funding for student fees, tuition, and other expenses must be provided by the recipient’s academic department or other sources.
+The George T. and Margaret W. Romani Fellowship is awarded to an outstanding UCLA graduate student, who has expressed a commitment to pursue studies in some aspect of the Middle Ages or Renaissance and who is studying under the mentorship of a CMRS faculty member.
+The fellowship provides a $20,000 stipend.
+Candidates for the award must be nominated by their department chair.

 The Lynn and Maude White Jr Fellowship, named for its donors, CMRS’s founding director Professor Lynn White, Jr. and his wife, provides a $20,000 stipend to support full-time dissertation research and writing.
 It is awarded to an outstanding UCLA graduate student who has advanced to PhD candidacy.

 The CMRS Dissertation Research Fellowship is intended for UCLA doctoral students.
 It supports prospectus and dissertation research and writing focusing on any aspect of Late Antique, Medieval, Renaissance, or Early Modern Studies and provides a $27,000 stipend.
 Funding for student fees and other expenses must be provided by the recipient’s academic department or other resources.